Learn. Lead. Inspire.

-Expectations: Participants must attend all sessions and retreats.
-A gift to JFGO’s Annual Campaign, at a level that is personally meaningful, is expected.
-At the end of the program, each participant will publicly pledge involvement with his or her selection of a local Jewish organization, agency or synagogue; involvement can be at the board, committee or volunteer level, depending on the individual and the needs and requirements of the organization.
-Pending a successful Annual Campaign, participants who demonstrate exceptional leadership commitments and abilities may be eligible for certain subsidized travel opportunities under the Jewish Federations of North America’s Leadership Development umbrella.
+Participants must attend all sessions and retreats.
+A gift to JFGO’s Annual Campaign, at a level that is personally meaningful, is also required.
+Upon completion of the program, each participant will select a local Jewish organization with which to be involved.
+This involvement may be at the board, committee, or volunteer level, depending on the individual and the needs of the organization.
+Graduates who demonstrate commitment and exceptional leadership abilities may be eligible for certain subsidized travel opportunities under the Jewish Federation of North America’s Leadership Development umbrella.